sanukyadav/slate/source/index.html.md

 Parameter | Example-Value | Description |
 --------- | --------------| ----------- |
 ENV | pp.goibibobusiness.com / www.goibibobusiness.com | pp: test www: production
-bookingdata |             |Give all keys of flight details for a particular flight chosen from response of Search API, if it contains onward or return flights, that need to be included too.
+bookingdata |             |Give all keys of flight details for a particular flight chosen from response of Reprice API, if it contains onward or return flights, that need to be included too.
 These dictionaries should be provided as a List of dictionaries.One more key carriers is added to bookingdata having value same as carrier-id. querydata | {"origin": "del","destination": "blr","depdate": "2016-01-14","adults": "1","infants": "0","children": "0" } | origin,destination,departuredate,number of adults,children and infants should be provided in the form of dictionary as show in default value.
-Provide one more key "arrdate" if booking is being done for return flights as well.Provide source, destination and passenger details as same as the booking you want to reschedule in case of rescheduling. fare | 4567 | totalfare should be provided.In case of return flights, sum of both fares ( onward and return) should be entered. searchKey_onward | 0:0:408.0:0:0:9950.0:147.0:11307.0:0:0:0:0:0:0:0:0:11307.0:9950.0:11307.0:0:0.0:0:0:0.0:0:0 | searchKey of onward flights should be entered searchKey_return | 0:0:408.0:0:0:9950.0:147.0:11307.0:0:0:0:0:0:0:0:0:11307.0:9950.0:11307.0:0:0.0:0:0:0.0:0:0 | searchKey of return flights should be entered paxinfo | [{"FirstName": "test","eticketnumber": "","LastName": "Pandey""Title": "1","DateOfBirth": "","Type":}] | Passenger Info to be passed of each passengers in the form a dictionary having details FirstName,LastName,eticketnumber,Title,DateOfBirth,Type.
+Provide one more key "arrdate" if booking is being done for return flights as well.Provide source, destination and passenger details as same as the booking you want to reschedule in case of rescheduling. fare | 4567 | totalfare should be provided.In case of return flights, sum of both fares ( onward and return) should be entered. searchKey_onward | 0:0:408.0:0:0:9950.0:147.0:11307.0:0:0:0:0:0:0:0:0:11307.0:9950.0:11307.0:0:0.0:0:0:0.0:0:0 | searchKey of onward flights should be entered searchKey_return | 0:0:408.0:0:0:9950.0:147.0:11307.0:0:0:0:0:0:0:0:0:11307.0:9950.0:11307.0:0:0.0:0:0:0.0:0:0 | searchKey of return flights should be entered paxinfo | [{"FirstName": "Test", "eticketnumber": "", "LastName": "User", "Title": "1", "DateOfBirth": "", "Type": "A", "Passport": "edf6ASDF39993", "DateOfExpiry": "02-09-2022","VisaType": "student","Nationality": "IN"}] | Passenger Info to be passed of each passengers in the form a dictionary having details FirstName,LastName,eticketnumber,Title,DateOfBirth,Type.
 If more than one passenger is booked, details of each passenger should be provided in a different dictionary and list of dictonaries should be passed as input for paxinfo.Use 1 for MR, 2 for MRS, 3 for MS and 4 for MSTR for title.
-Provide passanger details as same as the booking you want to reschedule in case of rescheduling. contactinfo | {"pincode":"110110","state":"delhi","firstname":"test","lastname":"Pandey","email":"test@test.com","landline":"12345678","mobile":"","payment":"AXIS","address":"new_address123","city":"Bangalore"} | Contact details for passenger booking flight should be passed including details such as pincode,state,firstname, lastname,email,landline,mobile,payment,address,city in a dictonary.
+Provide passanger details as same as the booking you want to reschedule in case of rescheduling.
+Type can have values -["I","A","C"].
+For international trips passport details and nationality params are expected. contactinfo | {"pincode":"110110","state":"delhi","firstname":"test","lastname":"Pandey","email":"test@test.com","landline":"12345678","mobile":"","payment":"AXIS","address":"new_address123","city":"Bangalore"} | Contact details for passenger booking flight should be passed including details such as pincode,state,firstname, lastname,email,landline,mobile,payment,address,city in a dictonary.
 This passenger will be notified in case of any issues. reschedule_breakup   |  | This information must be obtained from the response of reprice API.
 This parameter should be added only in case of reschedule a booking faredict |  | This information must be obtained from the response of reprice API.
 This parameter should be added only in case of reschedule a booking